-There is a ton of headroom in these tents; the center pole is very tall.
+These tents have a ton of headroom; the center pole is very tall.
 They come in various sizes and can sleep 2-8 people, depending on the size.

 The front panels open up like elegant curtains and invite you in.
 The short walls on many bell tents can be rolled up or zipped off, creating tons of airflow and a canopy feel.

 Canvas is an expensive material, so bell tents can be pricey.
 However, if taken care of, canvas tents can last for years and be passed down to family members.

 Comes with a hole for the stove pipe

 Teepee tents are similar to bell tents in that they have a single tall pole in the center supporting the tent.
 They also have guy lines that pull the tent into a cone shape.

 They differ from bell tents in that teepee tents only have sloping walls straight from the pole to the ground.
 There are no short walls that you can roll up or zip off for ventilation.
 Instead, there is ventilation at the top, which is helpful.